Pocket-Impact/pocketImpact-backend/api-docs.md

 ## Overview

-The backend is a Node.js/Express REST API for managing users and organisations, with authentication and role-based access control.
-It uses MongoDB for data storage.

----

-## Table of Contents

-1. **Authentication**

-# Pocket Impact Backend API Documentation

-## Overview

-The backend is a Node.js/Express REST API for managing users, organisations, surveys, and feedback, with authentication and role-based access control.
+Pocket Impact is a Node.js/Express REST API for managing users, organisations, surveys, and feedback, with authentication and role-based access control.
 It uses MongoDB for data storage.

 ---